Doing Research in MAE

 Calls for Proposal

 Read the call for proposal in its entirety, for pertinent and specific requirements of this proposal.
-Send the call to your grant manager and let them know you’re going to propose to this sponsor.
+Send the call to your grants manager and let them know you’re going to propose to this sponsor.
 Allow plenty of time to prepare the proposal, including 5 days for the grant manager and 5 days for ORPA for their final approval of the proposal.
-The proposal must be uploaded and submitted to the University’s online research system, Coeus.
-In addition, sponsors may have their own online proposal submission systems, such as Fastlane (NSF) , NSPIRES (NASA), or Grant.gov (DOD, NIH, DOE).
+Your Assistant Grants Manager must upload all proposal documents to the University’s online research approval system, Coeus.
+In addition, sponsors may have their own online proposal submission systems, such as Fastlane/Research.gov (NSF) , NSPIRES (NASA), Assist (NIH), Workspace/Grants.gov (DOD, DOE, ARO, DARPA, Etc.).

 The rate of increase of tuition from year to year is 4%.
 It is exempt from indirect costs.